 But what about those of us with small yards?
 After all, most fruit trees can get pretty big.
-Are those of us with a small space out of luck on this fruit-growing business?
+Are those of us with a small space out of luck in this fruit-growing business?
 Not necessarily.
-Luckily, there are several types of fruit trees and bushes that can be grown in containers, allowing them to fit into smaller spaces.
+There are several types of fruit trees and bushes that can be grown in containers, allowing them to fit into smaller spaces!

-Varieties include peaches, plums, nectarines and apricots.
-Though I have not tried growing apricots in a container, I have had good luck growing the other fruit trees listed that way.
-Even in containers, the trees can produce a really nice crop.
-There are genetic dwarf varieties of stone fruit trees available, but most people (myself included) will tell you that standard size trees give better quality fruit and do just as well in a pot.
+You might not know it but you know what stone fruit are – varieties include peaches, plums, nectarines, and apricots.
+Though I have not personally tried growing apricots in a container, I have had good luck growing the other fruit trees listed.
+Even in containers, these trees can produce a really nice crop.
+There are genetic dwarf varieties of stone fruit trees available, but most people – myself included – will tell you that standard size trees give better quality fruit and do just as well in a pot.

 Almost any variety of fig can grow well in a pot.
 The leaves of fig trees are particularly ornamental and can dress up a patio or outdoor living space.
 On those winter days when it is icy or the temperature drops into the teens, I would recommend protecting your fig with a blanket or pulling it inside of a house or garage.
 Doing so will prevent it from freezing and will keep it producing fruit!